The Application Process

 - Location - Is there a region of the country you want to live in?
 Is it important to you if the law school is part of, or separate from, the main campus of a university?
 Is it significant if you are in a city or a more rural area?
 Cost of living in that city needs to be considered as well.

 - Size - Do you prefer a small school where you get to know all the students and faculty but may have fewer course offerings or do you prefer a large school with more course options?

 - Reputation - Some law schools have strong national reputations, while others are more regional.

 - Nature of the student body - Will your classmates challenge you?
 Will they be supportive?
 Are they competitive?
 Connections made in law school can have life-long effects - these individuals will be your peers and may be helpful to you in your future career.

-- Strength of the faculty - Each law school typically has a faculty directory where you can view each law professor's bio and area of expertise.
+- Strength of the faculty - Law schools typically has a faculty directory where you can view each law professor's bio and area of expertise.

 - Employment Data and Bar Passage Statistics- What are the employment outcomes upon graduation?
 Where do graduates work and what is the average starting salary for graduates?
 What percentage of students pass the bar exam?
-Law School Transparency is a helpful website that allows you to view this information from the National Association for Law Placement (NALP).
+Law School Transparency is a helpful website that allows you to view this information.
 Check to see if the law school you are interested in has a Career Development office as well.